More bike bits here.

 The energy to accellerate the same rider and bicycle is, like (17):

-Thus, the inertia effect of the rotating weight is the same at 40 km/h as it is at 20 km/h, or at any other speed.
-The inertia effect in this example is 0.079% or somewhat less than one part in 1,000.
+Thus, the inertia effect of the rotating weight is the same at 40 km/h as it is at 20 km/h, or at any other speed: very near to zero, in this example is 0.17% or somewhat less than two parts in 1,000.

 In flat riding, weight affects accelleration.
 In hilly riding, weight makes the cyclist slower up hills and faster down hills.
 Slower up and faster down results in a net speed loss for at least two reasons.
 First, climbing speed is typically limited by rider power output, while descending speed is often limited by road conditions.
 Second, air drag energy rises as the square of rider speed, so while increased weight directly slows climbing, it provides much less benefit descending.